 MICRO MANAGERS

 A full season simulation is the Litmus Test for determining the best team, a short series will often result in a weaker team beating a stronger opponent, so 162 games is the barometer of choice in Sim Auctions.
-The only way to simulate an entire season expeditiously is by using Micro Managers to manage both Sim teams.
+The only way to simulate an entire season expeditiously is by using Micro Managers to manage all the Sim teams.

 - You can choose from a collection of 88 Micro Managers.